May 12 – 13, 2017 PSGPN 12th Annual Spring Conference

 “Emergency Response Work Worldwide: Groups Across the Globe”

-How can groups serve us during or in the immediate aftermath of an emergency?
+This event provided the following: an introduction on how groups can serve us during or in the immediate aftermath of an emergency.
 The well-known Critical Incident Stress Debriefing model has received widespread criticism but this does not mean that effective group work is not possible after a crisis.
 There are skillful ways to use groups and triggering ways of offering group that can leave people worse off.

 Presentation with Dan Gross, MSW, LICSW, Friday, February 3, 2017